 After redshirting in 2014, Humphrey had an excellent debut to help Alabama win the 2015 season's National Championship.
 He earned a starting job across from Cyrus Jones and was the Crimson Tide's top corner.
 In 2015, Humphrey totaled 45 tackles with three interceptions and eight passes broken up.
 He was an Alabama legacy as the son of Bobby Humphrey, a former first-rounder who played for the Dolphins and Broncos.

 I think Jets general manager Mike Maccagnan would take Leonard Fournette if he falls to this pick, but with him off the board, Maccagnan could address the Jets' glaring need to improve their pass coverage.
 They could use more talent at safety as well as cornerback help.
-Adams would improve New York's pass and run defense.
+I think New York would lean toward the top corner over Jamal Adams.